carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ASM/t_list_search_policies.rst

 Prerequisites
 ~~~~~~~~~~~~~

-None. ### Description Describes how you use the REST API to list all
-policies and to retrieve a link to an existing policy by a policy name.
-Perform the REST API actions in the following order: 1.
-Perform a GET
-operation to return all policies.
-2. Perform a GET operation to return a
-specific policy using a filter.
+None.

 Description
 ~~~~~~~~~~~

+Description describes how you use the REST API to list all policies and to retrieve a link to an existing policy by a policy name.
+Perform the REST API actions in the following order:

+1. Perform a GET operation to return all policies.

+2. Perform a GET operation to return a specific policy using a filter.

-The following extended example shows each of these REST API actions. ### Example #### 1.
-Perform a GET operation to return all policies.
+The following extended example shows each of these REST API actions.

+1. Perform a GET operation to return all policies.
 Perform a GET operation on the policies collection, limiting the result to show specific fields that are defining those resources, together with a link to retrieve all the policy properties (selfLink).
 In this example two policies are retrieved named name Policy\_1 and Policy\_2.
 Both exist in the Common partition, as can be seen in the fullPath field value in the example).

 ::